Table of Contents

 The cell responds by seeking alternative sources of energy, since the primary pathway has been compromised, and immediately activates the oxidative phosphorylation pathway.
 This is, however, a temporary measure.
 In periods of hypoxia, such as stressful situations or during infections, the pathway is similarly compromised.

-Continued destruction of red blood cells leads to anemia that manifests as easy fatigability, lethargy and other symptoms.
+The continued destruction of red blood cells leads to anemia that manifests as easy fatigability, lethargy, and other symptoms.
 Absorption of the resultant hemoglobin leads to hemochromatosis and eventually liver failure and death, especially in neonates.

 Clinical Features of Pyruvate Kinase Deficiency